 - Open windows or doors on opposite sides of a room to help airflow.

 - Open doors between rooms to ventilate hallways and spaces without windows.

-- In kitchens and bathrooms, switch on the extractor fan or open a window.
+- In kitchens, bathrooms, and toilets, switch on the extractor fan or open a window.

 - Open higher windows wider than lower windows.
 This helps reduce draughts.